MfellnerDev/MfellnerDev/README.md

-Just a coding beginner so don't mind me.
+Just a austrian coding beginner so don't mind me.
+Most of my repos are private too so there is nothing to see here :)

 E-Mail: contact@smanu.at